sk1t0n/lazyvim-config/README.md

    xdebug.start_with_request = yes
    ```

+Phpstan must be installed as a dev dependency: `composer require --dev phpstan/phpstan`.
 To configure phpstan, you need to create a [configuration file](https://phpstan.org/config-reference) in the root folder of your project.

 Example `phpstan.dist.neon`: